 You learn by doing.
 There are two kinds of doing in this class:

 Both are critical.
 You will be graded on the level of effort you put in both activities.
-I hope you find both to be fun, challenging, and motivating.
+Ideally, both should be fun, challenging, and motivating, in their separate ways.

 The first thing to read is how you submit work for review.
 This information is critical!

 Class lectures and class assignments will be organized around the class project.